swissbib/swissbib.github.io/content/blog/machine_learning/support_vector_machine.md

 ---
 title: "What Humans Learn about the Data from a Support Vector Machine"
 author: "Andreas Jud"
-description: "using support vector machine"
+description: "using Support Vector Machine"
 date: 2020-08-20T16:07:50+02:00
 draft: false